-3.1 Receiving Inspection
+Receiving Inspection

-Carefully inspect the equipment for damage as soon as it is received.
+- 1. Carefully inspect the equipment for damage as soon as it is received.
 Also, verify that the quantity of parts or packages actually received corresponds to the quantity shown on the packing slip.
-Report any damage or shortage to the delivering carrier as soon as possible.
-InterSystems' responsibility for the equipment ended with acceptance by the delivering carrier.
-Refer to the bill of lading.

-A typical shipment of a Standard Truck Probe, without any of the optional items described in Section 2.3, has five major units:

-- A. Hydraulic Power Unit

-- B. Main Stand and Boom Pivot

-- C. Probe Boom

-- D. Probe Tip

-- E. Operators Control Panel, Vacuum Power Unit, Sample Collection Cabinet, Hydraulic Hoses & Fittings Kit, Sample Vacuum Hose, Hydraulic Fluid, and Fasteners & Miscellaneous Kit.
+Report any damage or shortage to the delivering carrier as soon as possible. - 2.
+InterSystems responsibility for damage to the equipment ended with acceptance by the delivering carrier.
+Refer to the bill of lading for more detailed information. - 3.
+Save all paperwork and documentation furnished with any of the Truck Probe components.
+For example, motor and reducer installation and lubrication instructions, etc. - 4.
+A typical shipment of a standard Truck Probe, without any of the optional items described in material sampled section on Page 16, has five (5) major units: - a.
+Hydraulic Power Unit - b.
+Main Stand and Boom Pivot - c.
+Probe Boom - d.
+Probe Tip - e.
+Operators Control Panel, Vacuum Power Unit, Sample Collection Cabinet, Hydraulic Hoses and Fittings Kit, Sample Vacuum Hose, Hydraulic Fluid and Fasteners and Miscellaneous Kit.